andreiliphd/pytorch-pneumonia-x-ray/README.md

 You can check out the full license in the LICENSE file.

 This project is licensed under the terms of the **MIT** license.

-# pytorch-pneumonia-x-ray
-Deep learning medical analysis of x-ray shots on pneumonia using PyTorch.